Guide written by:

 Dual-hose monoblock air conditioners

-Monoblock dual-hose air conditioners feature two hoses: one for collecting outdoor air and the other for releasing hot air.
-This process allows you to freshen ambiant air without bringing in any hot air from outdoors and without the use of pressure which requires more energy.
+Monoblock dual-hose air conditioners feature two hoses: one for collecting outdoor air and the other for releasing warm air.
+This process allows you to cool down ambient air without bringing in any hot air from outdoors.
+What's more, this process doesn't involve pressure which requires more energy.

 Self-evaporating portable air conditioners

 Self-evaporating air conditioners are designed to release excess moisture along with the warm air they extract meaning you won't have to empty a drip tray.

 These devices are affordable, small, lightweight and able to cool down small spaces – if only slightly!
 The downside is that they are noisy and are usually ineffective in rooms measuring over 15m2.
 While these units provide a useful occasional solution, they lack both the efficiency and control of other models (i.e. monoblock or split).
 As such, they do not offer the cool and comfort you'd expect from a real AC unit.

 In addition to choosing between a monoblock or split model, consider the following features to ensure that the air conditioner you select meets your needs.